- Pain consists of nerve signals that blaze from any part of the body through the nervous system to the brain.

 - Post-mastectomy pain (pain disorder following breast cancer surgery)

 This is often referred to as “tissue pain”, or “skin pain”, or “muscle pain”, since those are the areas where sensory nerves detect the pain.
-This is what you feel when for example you cut your skin, stretch a muscle, or fall down the staircase and hurt yourself.
+This is what you feel when for example you cut your skin, stretch a muscle, or fall and hurt yourself.

-This is an umbrella term used to describe a pain disorder associated with psychological issues such as strong emotions, fears, depression, distress, and obsessive thought patterns or behaviors.
-When severe enough, these can cause pain that is accompanied by fatigue and muscle aches.
-Symptoms of this type of pain include:
+Some pain disorders are associated with psychological issues such as strong emotions, fears, depression, distress, and obsessive thought patterns or behaviors.
+When severe enough, they can cause pain that is accompanied by fatigue and muscle aches.
+Psychogenic pain symptoms can include:

 - Muscle pain